 Since this was back in the Dark Ages before Sky Scanner was invented, booking a flight involved Liz and I trawling the streets of Sheffield to visit every travel agent that existed.
 We found a cheap deal with Malaysian Airlines and set about preparing for our year in the sun.

-Stay tuned for my next post on what life as an exchange student in Australia was really like, including workload, college parties and my first backpacking experience!
+Read my next post to find out what life as an exchange student in Australia was really like, including workload, college parties and my first backpacking experience!